enegrini/Predicting-Parkinson-s-Disease-Using-Voice-Recordings/README.md

 # Predicting Parkinson's Disease Using Voice Recordings
-This project is coded in Python and the code can be found in the Code folder.
+This project is coded in Python and the code can be found in the file Parkinson's Project Final.ipynb.

 ### Introduction
 In this project we will study a Parkinson's Disease data set.